 In Iowa, school board members, or directors, are elected to serve four-year terms.
-Beginning in 2019, School Board elections are held on the Tuesday after the first Monday of November in odd-numbered years.
+Beginning in 2019, School Board elections are held on the Tuesday after the first Monday of November in odd-numbered years, on the same day as municipal elections.
 School Board members are an unpaid elected position.

 2019 SCHOOL BOARD ELECTION

 The 2019 School Board election will be held on Tuesday, November 5.
 This is the first year that School Board elections in Iowa are being held in November during odd-numbered years, at the same time as municipal elections, rather than in September.

 There are four seats up in the 2019 election for the Des Moines School Board.